Echoes Beyond Points: Unleashing the Power of Raw Radar Data in Multi-modality Fusion: Introduction

 Recently, Birds-Eye-View (BEV) based methods are prevalent for driving scenario perception.
-It integrates features from multiple views and multiple modalities into a unified 3D representation space\cite{chen2022futr3d, li2022bevformer,liu2022bevfusion}.
-Among the varieties of BEV-based methods, PolarFormer\cite{jiang2022polarformer} divides the 3D space in polar coordinates, which matches the format of raw radar data better.
+It integrates features from multiple views and multiple modalities into a unified 3D representation space \cite{chen2022futr3d, li2022bevformer,liu2022bevfusion}.
+Among the varieties of BEV-based methods, PolarFormer \cite{jiang2022polarformer} divides the 3D space in polar coordinates, which matches the format of raw radar data better.
 As such, we chose PolarFormer as our baseline model.

-In this work, we present EchoFusion, a method designate for fusing raw radar data with images.
-We first extract multi-level features from both radar and image, and then fuse them using a novel polar-aligned attention (PAA) technique.
-This technique is based on an observation that the polar coordinate is aligned with radar data on the range dimension and aligned with image data on the azimuth dimension.
-With row-wise cross-attention on radar data and column-wise attention on image, the PAA could precisely aggregate essential features from both modalities while maintaining simple and efficient implementation.
+In this work, we present EchoFusion, a method designated for fusing raw radar data with images.
+We observe that a set of 3D positions exactly corresponds to one column in the image and one row in raw radar data.
+Thereby we propose a novel polar-aligned attention (PAA) technique to efficiently fuse features from these two different modalities.
+With row-wise cross-attention on radar data and column-wise attention on image, PAA could precisely aggregate essential features from both modalities while maintaining simple and efficient implementation.
 Finally, a polar BEV decoder refines object queries for accurate bounding box predictions.

 The contribution of our paper is three-folds: \begin{enumerate} \item We are the first to fuse raw radar data with images in BEV space.
-Specifically, we propose a novel Polar-Aligned Attention module to guide the network learn effective radar and image features. \item We relabel the RADIal dataset\cite{rebut2022raw}, which is the only dataset available for raw radar and camera sensor fusion, with accurate 3D bounding box annotations.
-The new annotations will be public upon the paper acceptance. \item Extensive experiments show that our method has outperformed all the existing methods and achieved promising BEV detection performance, even approaching the LiDAR-based method. \end{enumerate}
+Specifically, we propose a novel Polar-Aligned Attention module to guide the network effectively learn radar and image features. \item We relabel the RADIal dataset \cite{rebut2022raw} with accurate 3D bounding box annotations.
+The new annotations is published with our codebase together. \item Extensive experiments show that our method has outperformed all the existing methods and achieved promising BEV detection performance, even approaching the LiDAR-based method. \end{enumerate}